-1 POINT - will be awarded, as an additional point, where:

-applications contribute to a landscape scale project.
-You must clearly explain how the proposed activities will help towards the delivery of the project applications can clearly demonstrate that the proposed activities, in a SSSI/Natura designated woodland not currently meeting 'favourable' condition, will help towards bringing 100 per cent of the feature into 'favourable' condition and is identified by Forestry Commission Scotland and Scottish Natural Heritage as a priority.
-Contact your local conservancy office to confirm your application meets this requirement
+- 1 POINT will be awarded, as an additional point, where: - applications contribute to a landscape scale project.
+You must clearly explain how the proposed activities will help towards the delivery of the project

 How to claim

 You should only submit a claim once you have satisfactorily completed the work.
 Refer to the capital item's minimum specification guidance to find out what supporting documentation and maps you need to supply with your capital claim.